rockset/rockset-js/packages/cli/README.md

 $ rockset update
 $ rockset autocomplete
 ```
-**Note: If you are installing autocomplete on the Mac and using it from a login shell, you may also need to run the following**
+**Note: If you are installing autocomplete on macOS and using it from a login shell, you may need to run the following command:**
 ```bash
 $ echo 'source ~/.bashrc' >> ~/.bash_profile
 ```